From RAIN RFID Tag to a Tagged Item

 With the available placement choices, performance tests provide the final guidance.
 Typically these tests are combined with final tag selection tests: the tagged item is tested with a few different tag and tag placement combinations to find out which combination is the best one for the item.

-Watch the below video for a more complete example of tagged item testing, including tag selection and tag placement selection.
+Watch the video below for a more complete example of tagged item testing, including tag selection and tag placement selection.

 Please accept marketing cookies to watch this video.